 Solution: Microsoft has posted a Fix It download that should resolve the issue:

 Error log verbiage for searches.
-Note: This error message is received from Windows, not generated by the Wasp product.
+Note: This error message is generated by Windows and logged by the Wasp product, i.e. it is not generated by the Wasp product.

 2017-06-30 09:59:05.294 697 --------------- ERROR | Class: Wasp.WaspPrintEngine.PrintEngine, Method: PrintToPrinter, Error Description: PrintTicket provider failed to bind to printer.
 Win32 error: Class does not exist.